-Since inception through December 31, 2010, the Company had an accumulated deficit of \$8,343,534 and net cash used in operations of \$2,061,017.
+Since inception through December 31, 2011, the Company had an accumulated deficit of \$9,594,569 and net cash used in operations of \$2,433,053.
 However, management of the Company believes that the recent funding from the private placement of the Company's common shares (See Note 8) will allow them to continue operations and execute its business plan.

-On March16, 2011 the Company entered into a Convertible Promissory Note with Infinite Funding LLC whereby Infinite Funding provided \$76,000 dollars in loans to the Company.
-The Note bears interest at 10%, is due December 5, 2011, and is convertible into shares of common stock at a conversion price of \$0.05.
+On March 16, 2011 the Company entered into a Convertible Promissory Note with Infinite Funding LLC whereby Infinite Funding provided \$76,000 dollars in loans to the Company.
+The note bears interest at 10%, is due December 5, 2011, and is convertible into shares of common stock at a conversion price of \$0.05.
+On December 4, 2011 we received an extension to this note to December 31, 2012.